Check out all that will happen in tonight's episode of TOP TV shows

-Monday it is!
-Well, you guys know that it is time to give you all the updates of what you can expect in this week's episode of your favourite TV shows.
-We tell you what shocking twists will unfold in this week's episodes of Anupamaa, Yeh Rishta Kya Kehlata Hai, Imlie, Ghum Hai Kisikey Pyaar Meiin and Kundali Bhagya.
-Also Read - Yeh Rishta Kya Kehlata Hai, Imlie, Anupamaa and more: SHOCKING TWISTS to unfold in tonight's episodes of Top TV shows
+Yay!
+It's a new day and we are here to give you all the updates about your favourite TV shows, Anupamaa, Yeh Rishta Kya Kehlata Hai, Imlie, Ghum Hai Kisikey Pyaar Meiin and Kundali Bhagya.
+Also Read - Yeh Rishta Kya Kehlata Hai, Anupamaa, Imlie and more: Check out the MAJOR DRAMA to unfold in this week’s episodes of TOP TV shows

 Yeh Rishta Kya Kehlata Hai

 All the allegations against Sirat and Kartik have been cleared.
 Narendra Nath Chauhan's truth is out and he has been arrested by the police.
 Sirat's boxing has begun but Kartik is struggling to express his love for Sirat.
 However, he proposes Sirat post she wins her boxing match.
 We will see that while Sirat decides to leave the Goenka house, Kartik decides to stop her.
 Sirat will realise her love for Kartik and will propose him.
 Both will get together and reach back home.
-Suhasini will then order Swarna to begin the wedding preparations of Kartik and Sirat.
-This week we will enjoy Kartik and Sirat's wedding preparations.
-Also Read - Yeh Rishta Kya Kehlata Hai, Anupamaa, Imlie and more: SHOCKING TWISTS to expect from Top TV shows this week
+Dadi and the other housemates begin preparing for Kartik and Sirat's wedding.
+Also Read - Yeh Rishta Kya Kehlata Hai, Imlie, Anupamaa and more: SHOCKING TWISTS to unfold in tonight's episodes of Top TV shows

 Anupamaa